The OutPerformer interview on how stress affects your job search.

 If it’s a matter of confidence, we work together to remove that self-limiting belief and then assess their accomplishments.
 I work with them to conduct an audit of their life.”

 “We get that sorted and then we assess what makes them tick.
 The most important thing is to discover their career values, their personal values and what have they done in the past that really has been a value-add to the organization.
 Tangible accomplishments are important.
 Their skills and knowledge, what motivates them within a working environment, what de-motivates.
 We often don’t think about that but certainly, there are a number of motivators it’s not always about the money.
 It could be the team environment.
 It could be a short commute.
 It could be a subsidized canteen or childcare facilities.
 Lots of different things can be motivators to help make a work environment more exciting or more rewarding for individuals.

 Once we’ve assessed what really makes them tick, they know what they’re good at, they know what they’ve really achieved, then we can pull out what’s relevant and create their marketing material.

 I find that when they identify their accomplishments using the situation-action-results methodology, they know exactly what they have encountered, what action they took as an individual or an action that they have led their team to take and then the tangible or perceived results, that’s a huge confidence booster.
 It’s also what recruiters and hiring managers are looking for during the interview process. “

-If you are experiencing the cumulative effects of stress during your job search campaign, please book in for a complimentary exploratory conversation and find out how we can work together to rebuild your self-confidence.
+If you are experiencing the cumulative effects of stress during your job search campaign, please book in for a Career Clarity Chat and find out how we can work together to rebuild your self-confidence.
 Click here